RLSS UK President Ian Hutchings

 Chair of the Board of Trustees, Dawn Whittaker

-Dawn dedicates a huge part of her life to volunteering and fundraising, being involved with; Riding for the Disabled, the British Heart Foundation, Kidney Research, RAFT, Red Cross, Cancer UK, the Firefighters Charity, RNLI and of course RLSS UK.
+Dawn dedicates a significant amount of time to volunteering and fundraising, having being involved with; Riding for the Disabled, the British Heart Foundation, Kidney Research, RAFT, Red Cross, Cancer UK, the Firefighters Charity, RNLI and of course RLSS UK.

-Her relationship with RLSS UK began when she was appointed as the UK National Lead in drowning prevention and water safety for the Chief Fire and Rescue Officers Association in 2013 where she worked closely with the society.
+Her relationship with RLSS UK began when she was appointed as the UK national lead for drowning prevention and water safety for the Chief Fire and Rescue Officers Association in 2013, working closely with the society as part of the National Water Safety Forum

 Cavell Burchell, Governance Advisor